kitsuiwebster/hackaprompt-2023/README.md

 ### **Switch Language**

-Switching language can sometimes shorten the sentence because words can be shorter and sentences are not constructed the same way.
+Switching languages can occasionally condense the sentence since words may be shorter and sentences are not necessarily structured in the same manner.

 For the level 3, I used spanish language to save tokens: